View Current

 (11) The minimum cash balance will incorporate the cash balances across all University bank accounts.

 (12) Term deposits are utilised to maximise interest earnings on surplus cash balances.
-Term deposits are placed in compliance with the guidelines set out in the Investment Governance Framework, including the investment restrictions set out to diversify the investments and mitigate risk.
+Term deposits are placed in compliance with requirements and restrictions set out in Section 7 below including the investment restrictions set out to diversify the investments and mitigate risk.
 The placement of term deposits must be approved by the Chief Financial Officer.

 (13) Compliance and effective use of credit and borrowing facilities may be employed to support minimum cash balances.
 Approved instruments for credit and borrowing are set out in Section 6 below.